 Step One: Understand what is happening

-Considering life from a Symptoms Point Of View helps to see current circumstances ‘outside the box’ more than we would tend to otherwise.
-Frankly, we are predisposed to impulsively view life circumstances as realities in their own right, ignorant of pivotal antecedents.
-This is one of nature’s primary hoodwinks, which leads us to ‘shoot first and ask questions later’… if at all.
+Considering life from a Symptoms Point Of View (p.141) allows us to see current circumstances deeper than we naturally do.
+Frankly, we are predisposed to view life’s circumstances as realities in their own right, ignorant of pivotal antecedents.
+This is one of nature’s primary hoodwinks (p.11.
+100), which kindles an innate urge to act first rather than ask why.
 Naturally, in the wild this works out in a balanced way.
-In civilization, it is another story…
+In civilization, it is another story.

-History tells us that great civilizations always collapse under the weakening weight of their own bureaucracy.
-There are striking similarities between the paralysis and stagnation of previous civilizations, and what is occurring here as detailed in this TED talk.
-How rapidly this seems to be occurring is most curious.
-I think I know why.
-First though, I’ll set the stage…
+History tells us that great civilizations tend to collapse, probably due to the growing weight of their own bureaucracy.
+There are conspicuous similarities between the paralysis and stagnation of previous civilizations and what is occurring here as detailed in this TED talk.
+It is striking how rapidly this is occurring now, and I think I know why.
+First, I’ll set the stage…

-Civilization is a makeshift attempt to enable large numbers of people to live together as a ‘psuedo tribe’.
-Maintaining this cultural illusion requires law and order and institutions to promulgate them.
-A small hunter-gatherer tribe has no such a requirement for civilization’s law and order, or the cultural institutions that prop these up.
+Civilization is a makeshift attempt to enable large numbers of people to live together as a pseudo tribe.
+Maintaining this cultural illusion requires law and order, along with institutions that promulgate these.
+Conversely, small hunter-gatherer tribes had no need for such contrived ‘law and order’, nor the cultural institutions that prop these up.
 Their intimate sense of belonging—connection—was sufficient.

 ——- = ——-

 Probably no single human event since the harnessing of fire has instigated as much change as the harnessing of electricity and then computers.
-This technology has a very destabilizing effect that ensues from of accelerating life’s overall interactions, and this rate of change is increasing exponentially.
-It used to be that we only had to worry about people driving too fast, and before that, riding their horses too fast.
-Now every aspect of life (communication, travel, play, work, commerce, technology, etc.) can move along at light speed… metaphorically speaking of course.
-Among other things, this allows a culture to more easily drop away from its traditions, and this is freaking out traditionalist the world over.
+This technology has a very destabilizing effect that ensues from accelerating life’s overall interactions, and this rate of change is increasing exponentially.
+It used to be that we only had to worry about people riding their horses too fast.
+Now every aspect of life (communication, travel, play, work, commerce, technology, etc.) can race along at light speed… metaphorically if not literally.
+Among other things, this induces a culture to abandon its traditions.
+This results in accelerating change, which then freaks out traditionalists the world over.

-Certainly, this doesn’t mean we’re going to get rid of computers.
-We couldn’t, even if we wanted too.
-The ‘genie is out of the bottle’, so they are here to stay.
-They are incredibly useful tools for science and education, communication and commerce.
-The point is, we just need to recognize the unintended consequences of this benefit and learn how to manage it as wisely as possible.
+We’re not going to get rid of electricity or computers.
+We couldn’t, even if we wanted to.
+The genie is out of the bottle and it is here to stay.
+Both are incredibly useful tools for science and education, communication and commerce.
+The point is, we just need to recognize the unintended consequences of such benefits and learn how to manage them as wisely as possible.
 It would help to realize that more is not better, at least long-term.

-This sounds straightforward enough.
-Alas, as I look around, I see we have yet to sufficiently face the unintended consequences of civilization’s other ‘benefits’ that the agricultural revolution made possible some 10,000 years ago.
-We are still attempting to fight fire with fire—the consequences of civilization with ‘better’ civilization.
-I imagine being able to recognize benefits, and yet come to grips with the downside of that very benefit is not part of our biological makeup.
-Simply put, we can’t easily see ‘both sides of the coin’.
-In the wild, such wisdom would not be necessary because nature would keep most every benefit in check.
+Naturally, this solution is not as straightforward as it sounds.
+We can’t even sufficiently face the unintended consequences of civilization’s other benefits made possible by the Neolithic Revolution (Agricultural Revolution).
+We are fighting fire with fire by expecting to fix civilization’s problems with “better” civilization.
+Being able to recognize benefits, and yet come to grips with the downside of those very benefits is not an innate biological characteristic.
+We can’t easily see both sides of the coin.
+In the wild, such wisdom wouldn’t be necessary because nature would keep every benefit counterbalanced and in check.

 Ripples of Yin and Yang

-In the Taoist scheme of things, every benefit has its cost, just as every ‘yang’ has its shadowy ‘yin’ counterpart.
-Chapter 19′s, Cut off benevolence, discard justice, And the people resume devout kindness, hints at the causal forces at play, but these are usually more comfortable to overlook.
+In the Taoist scheme of things, every benefit has its cost, just as every yang has its shadowy yin counterpart.
+Chapter 19’s, Cut off benevolence, discard justice, And the people resume devout kindness, hints at the causal forces at play — forces that we’d rather not see.
 Considering this from the symptoms point of view reveals a chain of causation.
 Here are just three obvious connections: